 These cake batter protein energy balls are a quick and easy snack or dessert made with simple, wholesome ingredients!
-They’re also completely refined sugar free!
+They’re also completely refined sugar free and vegan.

 I once saw a meme that said we should hide nuclear codes in the body of recipes posts because no one actually reads them.
 So maybe I should expose my deepest darkest secrets in here and treat this like therapy if no one’s going to read this?!
 Probably a bad idea, let’s move on.